huggingface/blog/bert-cpu-scaling-part-1.md

 <br>
 <figure class="image">
   <img alt="" src="assets/19_benchmark_2021_part1/imgs/core_count_scaling.svg" />
-  <figcaption>Figure 6.
+  <figcaption>Figure 7.
 Latency measurements</figcaption>
 </figure>
 <br>

 As you can see, depending on the problem size, the number of threads involved in the computations has a positive impact on the latency measurements.

-For small-sized problems & medium-sized problems using only one socket would gives the best performance.
+For small-sized problems & medium-sized problems using only one socket would give the best performance.
 For large-sized problems, the overhead of the cross-socket communication is covered by the computations cost, thus benefiting from using all the cores available on the both sockets.